You gotta have character!

 “Well, I’m on a whole lotta conference calls with NY.
-(Besides the NY Retail Bank, that’s where the centralized support units for the entire country were located: Marketing, Systems, Sales Planning, Service, Legal, Compliance, Loss Prevention, etc., all areas with whom I interfaced on a regular basis.)
-Often times, I’ll have 2 of them going simultaneously so I need 2 sets to pay attention to both.
+(Besides the Retail Bank, that’s where the centralized support units for the entire country were located: Marketing, Systems, Sales Planning, Service, Legal, Compliance, Loss Prevention, etc., all areas with whom I interfaced on a regular basis.)
+Often times, I’ll have 2 of them going simultaneously so I need both sets to try to pay attention.

 “You get used to it.

 “That’s besides my normal job.
-That’s why I need Michelle!
+That’s why I need Michelle (Boone)!

 “You’re more than welcome to come take a look at my schedule on Outlook if you’d like.”